nubenetes/awesome-kubernetes/docs/terraform.md

 * [hashicorp.com: New Terraform Tutorial: Sensitive Input Variables 🌟](https://www.hashicorp.com/blog/terraform-sensitive-input-variables) A new tutorial on HashiCorp Learn shows how to protect sensitive data with Terraform.
 * [AWS Lambda the Terraform Way](https://github.com/nsriram/lambda-the-terraform-way) The objective of this tutorial is to understand AWS Lambda in-depth, beyond executing functions, using Terraform.
 This tutorial walks through setting up Terraform, dependencies for AWS Lambda, getting your first Lambda function running, many of its important features & finally integrating with other AWS services.
 * [adinermie.com: Publishing TFSec Terraform Quality Controls to Azure DevOps Pipelines 🌟](https://adinermie.com/publishing-tfsec-terraform-quality-controls-to-azure-devops-pipelines/)
+* [phillipsj.net: Dynamically Loaded Terraform Providers 🌟](https://www.phillipsj.net/posts/dynamically-loaded-terraform-providers/) Have you ever been faced with some situations where you need information from your Terraform execution to configure a provider ?
+Like spinning up a kubernetes cluster and dynamically deploying to it with Terraform?
+Check this short article for more !

 ### CDK Cloud Development Kit Terraform
 * [terraform-cdk 🌟](https://github.com/hashicorp/terraform-cdk) CDK (Cloud Development Kit) for Terraform allows developers to use familiar programming languages to define cloud infrastructure and provision it through HashiCorp Terraform.